 The spice tastes well either whole or ground, but the former is better to use in marinades and meat dishes.

-Its ability to make many foods more delicious is not the only great thing about whole allspice.
-This particular spice also offers some important health benefits that give you more reason to use it more often.
+Its ability to make many foods more delicious is not the only great thing about the whole allspice.
+This particular spice also offers some significant health benefits that give you more reason to use it more often.

 These benefits are:

-Some of the elements allspice contains increase motility of the gastrointestinal tract.
-They also facilitate the production of certain enzymes.
-This results in improved digestion and allows the spice to relieve stomachache in some cases.
+Some of the allspice elements increase the motility of the gastrointestinal tract.
+They also facilitate the production of specific enzymes.
+It results in improved digestion and allows the spice to relieve stomachache in some cases.

 Allspice possesses potent anti-inflammatory properties and can be used to treat stomach flu and other similar conditions.
-Its effect on other inflammatory processes isn’t particularly strong.
+Its effect on other inflammatory processes isn’t unusually high.

 The berries of this spice contain an essential oil called eugenol.
 It can be used as a local anesthetic and antiseptic.
-This is one of the reasons that explain why allspice can help relieve stomachache.
-Oils derived from this plant can be used for treating serious infections caused by E. coli, L. monocytogenes, and Salmonella.
+It is one of the reasons that explain why allspice can help relieve stomachache.
+Oils derived from this plant can be used for treating severe infections caused by E. coli, L. monocytogenes, and Salmonella.

-Although you won’t eat enough spice to make a significant effect on your daily intake of essential nutrients, it is good to know that even a small amount of it you use when cooking contains these important elements.
-It is especially rich in minerals, including copper, potassium, iron, and manganese.
+Although you won’t eat enough spice to make a significant effect on your daily intake of essential nutrients, it is good to know that even a small amount of it you use when cooking contains these vital elements.
+It is exceptionally rich in minerals, including copper, potassium, iron, and manganese.

 Allspice can be used in a great variety of dishes.
-It is great for vegetarians as it makes a great addition to veggie-based curries, sauces and soups.
+It is perfect for vegetarians as it makes a great addition to veggie-based curries, sauces, and soups.
 Many Caribbean peoples add it to various liquors.
 For example, Jamaican dram is made from this spice.